Attackers overload a web server and shut down access to a web property through DoS and DDoS attacks.

 These tools target layer 7 of the OSI model, where Internet-based requests such as HTTP occur.
 Using an HTTP flood attack to overwhelm a target with HTTP GET and POST requests, a malicious actor can launch attack traffic that is difficult to distinguish from normal requests made by actual visitors.

 Going further down the protocol stack, these tools utilize protocols like UDP to send large volumes of traffic to a targeted server, such as during a UDP flood.
 While often ineffective individually, these attacks are typically found in the form of DDoS attacks where the benefit of additional attacking machines increases the effect.

-A few commonly used tools include:
+Some commonly used tools include:

 The LOIC is an open-source stress testing application.
 It allows for both TCP and UDP protocol layer attacks to be carried out using a user-friendly WYSIWYG interface.
 Due to the popularity of the original tool, derivatives have been created that allow attacks to be launched using a web browser.

 This attack tool was created to replace the LOIC by expanding its capabilities and adding customizations.
-By utilizing the HTTP protocol, the HOIC is able to launch targeted attacks that are difficult to mitigate.
+Using the HTTP protocol, the HOIC is able to launch targeted attacks that are difficult to mitigate.
 The software is designed to have a minimum of 50 people working together in a coordinated attack effort.

-This is another low and slow attack tool designed to allow the user to easily launch attacks using a simple point-and-click interface.
+R.U.D.Y. is another low and slow attack tool designed to allow the user to easily launch attacks using a simple point-and-click interface.
 By opening multiple HTTP POST requests and then keeping those connections open as long as possible, the attack aims to slowly overwhelm the targeted server.